cdzombak/mailto-things/README.md

 ## Docker

-Docker images are available for a variety of Linux architectures from [Docker Hub](https://hub.docker.com/r/cdzombak/mailto-things) and [GHCR](https://github.com/cdzombak/unshorten/pkgs/container/mailto-things).
+Docker images are available for a variety of Linux architectures from Docker Hub and GHCR.
 Images are based on the `scratch` image and are as small as possible.

+> TODO(cdzombak): Links.

 Run them via, for example: